eilifso/sumstud-2022/docs/aline.md

 <p>Wikipedia is an online encyclopedia that is written, updated and maintained by voluntary editors.
 Since it is written for fun by ordinary people, it naturally contains a wide array of humorous articles and topics. </p>

-What follows is a select few of the aforementioned slightly funny Wikipedia content.
+What follows is a selection of the aforementioned slightly funny Wikipedia content.

+## Mathematical jokes

+<p>The Wikipedia article [Mathematical joke](https://en.wikipedia.org/wiki/Mathematical_joke) contains several gags based on mathematical logic, stereotypes of mathematicians and mathematical misunderstandings.</p>

+Listed below is a selection of the best jokes:

+- "You have dialed an imaginary number, please rotate your telephone ninety degrees and try again."
+- Why do mathematicians confuse Halloween and Christmas?
+Because 31 Oct = 25 Dec.
+- When Noah sends his animals to go forth and multiply, a pair of snakes replies "We can't multiply, we're adders" – so Noah builds them a log table.